-It is anticipated the traffic noise from Old Baltimore Pike, after it has been improved, will not generate levels that exceed state standards for uses allowed on the subject property.
+Old Baltimore Pike is a planned arterial road.
+However, it is anticipated the traffic noise from the road, after it has been improved, will not generate levels that exceed state standards for uses allowed on the subject property.

 No further information regarding noise impacts from Old Baltimore Pike is necessary.